Genesis 31 – Jacob Flees from Laban to Canaan

 a.
 Jacob has taken away all that was our father’s: It wasn’t that Jacob had taken anything that belonged to Laban.
 Rather, it was that his wealth was increasing in proportion to Laban’s wealth.
 The problem wasn’t that Jacob stole; it was that Laban’s sons were filled with envy.

 i.
 Envy will distort the truth.
 Jacob had not taken anything of Laban’s, but envy will lie.
-Therefore Jacob’s sons said, Jacob has taken away all that was our father’s.
+Therefore Laban’s sons said, Jacob has taken away all that was our father’s.

 b.
 The countenance of Laban… was not favorable toward him: The envy of Laban’s sons poisoned Laban’s heart against Jacob.
 Before, Laban was entirely pleased with the agreement.